camunda/camunda-docs-manual/content/introduction/architecture.md

 # Web Application Architecture

-The Camunda BPM web applications are based on a RESTful architecture.
+The Camunda Platform web applications are based on a RESTful architecture.

 Frameworks used: